Community Policing Development: Accreditation

 ABOUT THE CPD ACCREDITATION PROGRAM

-The Fiscal Year 2023 Community Policing Development (CPD) Accreditation program funds are used to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.
+The Fiscal Year 2024 Community Policing Development (CPD) Accreditation program funds will be used to develop the capacity of law enforcement to implement effective practices, outcomes, and strategies to prevent crime and promote safe communities.

-The FY23 CPD Accreditation had four open solicitations:
+The FY24 CPD Accreditation has three open solicitations:

-• FY23 Addressing Gaps in State Accreditation - Community Policing Development Solicitation
+• FY24 Addressing Gaps in State and Regional Accreditation

-• FY23 Enhancing Existing Law Enforcement Accreditation Entities - Community Policing Development
+• FY24 Enhancing Existing Law Enforcement Accreditation Entities

-• FY23 Supporting Law Enforcement Agencies in Seeking Accreditation - Community Policing Development
+• FY24 Supporting Law Enforcement Agencies in Seeking Accreditation

 CPD ACCREDITATION PROGRAM SOLICITATIONS

-The Addressing Gaps in State Accreditation Solicitation is for the establishment of accreditation entities in states that do not have an accreditation body.
+The Addressing Gaps in State and Regional Accreditation solicitation is for the establishment of accreditation entities in states and regions that do not have an accreditation body.

 Who is Eligible?